dorukkumkumoglu/optocamzero/README.md

 - Screen dimming when inactive to preserve battery.
 - USB-C charging.
 Device can be used while charging.
 - Interchangable battery.
-- Off the shelf / common components for the electronics.
+- Off the shelf/ common components for the electronics.
 - Fully 3D printed case parts (apart from fasteners).
 - 3D printable TPU protective sleeve and lanyard design is available.